 So, to prevent doubling up on technicians and the fees, when you call a TV antenna installer make sure that you ask a couple of questions about what their other qualifications or knowledge areas are.
 If you don’t feel like they know anything else, and you’ve got a smart TV for instance, hang up politely and move on to the next one.

-When you get James from ‘Signal Fox’ to come to your home, you’re getting a qualified and trained Radio Engineer which brings a fundamental understanding of radio frequencies.
+When you get our highly trained technicians from ‘Signal Fox’ to come to your home, you’re getting a qualified and trained Radio Engineer which brings a fundamental understanding of radio frequencies.
 You’re getting a trained network engineer with I.T certifications (CCNA), with many years of TV antenna installation and WiFi installation experience and much more.